mehdi-aitaryane/pca-algorithms-from-scratch-with-examples/README.md

 - **Kernel PCA**: Dive into non-linear data transformations with Kernel PCA, particularly effective on datasets where linear PCA falls short.
 - **Image Processing**: Implement PCA and Kernel PCA for tasks like image compression and denoising, analyzing how these algorithms help in reducing data size while maintaining quality.

-## Notebook Example

-For a complete example of using the PCA algorithm on synthetic datasets and visualizing the results, refer to the provided notebook example_notebook.ipynb.

 ## Usage
 To use the project, Make sure to install necessary dependencies by running pip install numpy matplotlib before executing the code in the notebook.